ioerror/highctidh/src/README.md

 the library is installed via the Python package, in which case optimized implementations will be used where possible.

+### Experimental WebAssembly

+With `export CC=emcc` it is possible to build `highctidh` in several ways.
+This is experimental and primarily used to catch build bugs.
+We have never used this beyond compiling the library and we do not recommend it for anything at all.
+On Debian GNU/Linux systems install the package `emscripten` to install `emcc`.

+It is possible to use `emcc` to compile `highctidh` as a `.wasm` WebAssembly:
+`make wasm`

 ## Example C library usage